altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Ops on piv:
       - Delete: remove from queue
       - Tag/untag: change pendingTags
+   - Add cloud icon for pivs in cloud that are being uploaded (Tom)
+   - Add icon

+- Refresh query with scroll down (Tom)
+- Write a QA script (Tom)
-   - Icon
+- Draggable selection (Tom)

 -----
+- Local: add more tags when tagging so you can tag with multiple tags at the same time
 - Home: add tabs for pinned vs recent, remove add hometags button if not on pinned
 - Home: display tags in a better, different way
-- Local: add more tags when tagging so you can tag with multiple tags at the same time
 - Scrollable selection
 - Tutorial (Tom)
 - Add login flow with Google, Apple and Facebook (Tom)